abimur-123/BlackBoxR/README.md

 `performABTest(data,alpha = 0.05)`

 ##### Parameters
 - data: input dataframe with 2 columns: name and event.
-Name consists of the A and B values one is trying to test and event consists of the outcome of the event(0 or 1).
+Name consists of the A and B values(2 website pages) and event consists of the outcome of the event(0 or 1).
+This dataframe should have at least 20 rows to be able to perform AB tests.
 - alpha: This defines the false positive rate while testing.
 Default value is **0.05**

 **Example**